DerYeger/apollo-frontend/README.md

 ### Installation

-Run `npm ci` to perform a clean installation of the required dependencies.
+Run `yarn install` to install the required dependencies.

 ### Development server

-Run `npm start` to run a development server.
+Run `yarn start` to run a development server.
 The app will open and automatically reload if any source files are changed.
 >Note: Default port is 4200.

 ### Code scaffolding